Have Questions?

 410-730-4500

-Better Way Counseling Services LLC is devoted to helping the community of Ellicott City and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
+Better Way Counseling Services LLC is devoted to helping the community of Ellicott City, MD. and the surrounding areas to find full recovery after a period of struggling with drug and alcohol addiction.
 Because of this, Better Way Counseling Services LLC provides a wide collection of services in line with their philosophy of treatments that work - including inpatient treatment facilities, outpatient counseling, outpatient detoxification centers, long term drug and alcohol rehabs, short term drug addiction treatment and others.

 Better Way Counseling Services LLC also believes that it is crucial that every person gets uniquely tailored treatment to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including trauma therapy, trauma-related counseling, cognitive/behavior therapy, behavior modification, dual diagnosis drug rehab, group therapy and others.
 Additionally, Better Way Counseling Services LLC is specialized in child care for clients children, aftercare/continuing care, treatment for spanish-speaking clients, active duty military, veterans, domestic violence, as well as other special programs.
 In general, the treatment methods that this substance abuse treatment center uses strive to achieve true and lasting sobriety for each of its clients.